OlegT4/HWID-Spoofer/README.txt

 https://dotnet.microsoft.com/download/dotnet/5.0/runtime

-Decompress HWID-Spoofer-main folder from zip file on your Desktop
+Download HWID-Spoofer-main.zip and decompress HWID-Spoofer-main folder on your Desktop

 Executable path can be found here: